makerdao/governance-manual/parameter-index/debt-auction/param-auction-duration-flop.md

 ## Considerations
 Debt Auction Duration is always lower bounded by the Debt Auction Bid Duration i.e. the time period before which a bid expires.
 If it is set lower than the Debt Auction Bid Duration, it will render that parameter unnecessary since the auction will end before a bid expires.

-For example, if Debt Auction Bid Duration is 1 hour and Debt Auction Duration is 30 minutes, then the auction will only last 30 minutes, making the Surplus Auction Bid Duration irrelevant.
+For example, if Debt Auction Bid Duration is 1 hour and Debt Auction Duration is 30 minutes, then the auction will only last 30 minutes, making the Debt Auction Bid Duration irrelevant.

 The [Surplus Auction Duration](../surplus-auction/param-auction-duration-flap.md) parameter fulfills the same role as this parameter in Surplus Auctions.